travitch/whole-program-llvm/README.md

     sudo pip install wllvm

-depending on your machines permissions.
+depending on your machine's permissions.

 If you want to develop or use the development version: